rbong/vim-flog/FAQ.md

 gitv.vim and gv.vim do not have tests.

 Flog focuses on integration tests.
-Because of aggressive removal of function overhead for optimization, Flog has no functions to test for branch drawing.
+Because of aggressive removal of function call overhead for optimization, Flog has no small functions to individually unit test for branch drawing.
 This also allows ensuring the plugin works end-to-end.

 gitgraph.nvim has unit tests.